 Extraordinary artificial islands built on reef by Malaitan communities using a centuries-old tradition of lagoon settlement

-What is the best time of year to visit attractions in Solomon Islands?
+When is the best season to visit attractions in Solomon Islands?

 May to October (dry season) for outdoor sites, WWII trails, and beach activities.
 WWII memorials and museums are year-round.
 Avoid heavy rain season (December-March) for jungle trails.